iamtanim0195/iamtanim0195/README.md

 - Other: Git, RESTful APIs, JWT Authentication

 🌈 What I Love:
-- Crafting pixel-perfect, responsive UIs that delight users
+- Crafting pixel-perfect, responsive Websites that delight users
 - Solving complex problems with clean and efficient code
 - Constantly learning and staying up-to-date with the latest web technologies